DaveMielke/NBP/b2g/doc/UserInterface/Features/special.rst

 Backward+Dot1, and reenabled by pressing Forward+Dot4.
 Either booting the |product name| or waking it up (see `The Power Switch`_) also reenables it if `speech`_ is disabled.
+Braille can't be disabled while `speech`_ is disabled.

 Speech
 ~~~~~~